Gains in mining stocks nudge UK's FTSE higher

 By Sudip Kar-Gupta

-LONDON, May 12 (Reuters) - A rise in heavyweight mining stocks lifted Britain’s top equity index on Monday back towards its highest level since early 2000.
+LONDON, May 12 (Reuters) - A rise in heavyweight mining stocks lifted Britain’s top equity index on Monday, pushing the UK stock market back towards its highest level since early 2000.

-Mining stocks added the most points to the FTSE, with Rio Tinto rising 4.9 percent while Antofagasta and BHP Billiton rose 3.4 and 2.7 percent respectively, after investment bank JP Morgan raised its rating on the sector to “overweight” from “underweight”.
+Mining stocks added the most points to the FTSE, with Rio Tinto rising 2.9 percent while BHP Billiton gained 1.8 percent, after investment bank JP Morgan raised its rating on the sector to “overweight” from “underweight”.

 Although the mining sector has been dogged by concerns about an economic slowdown in China - which is the world’s biggest metals consumer - JP Morgan pointed to signs of a rebound in Chinese economic activity.

-Earlier this month, data showed China’s exports and imports returned to slight growth in April as orders to the United States and European Union surged.
-That was a positive signal for the world’s second-largest economy after a weaker-than-expected start to 2014.
+Earlier this month, data showed that China’s exports and imports had returned to slight growth in April as orders to the United States and European Union surged, offering some positive signals for the world’s second-largest economy after a weaker-than-expected start to 2014.

-“Clearly such a bullish upgrade on the mining sector from JP Morgan is always going to have a knock on effect on the FTSE,” said IPR Capital director Steven Mayne.

-“The rally in the miners has also been helped by a strengthening in copper, as well as an uplift on gold that has again bounced upwards from support.”
+“I think there is more upside in the miners,” said Edward Smyth, investment manager at JNF Capital.

+Smyth said he would keep small “long” positions betting on further gains on the FTSE up to the 6,875 points level.

-Macquarie strategist Daniel McCormack said concerns over Ukraine, where Kiev authorities have clashed with pro-Moscow supporters, could curb the FTSE’s progress in the near-term.
+Macquarie strategist Daniel McCormack said that while concerns over Ukraine, where Kiev authorities have clashed with pro-Moscow supporters, could curb the FTSE’s progress in the near-term, he was more bullish over the longer term.

-Mayne also saw more value in the actual commodities themselves, such as gold and silver, than in equity indexes or individual mining shares.

-Mayne added he was tempted to “short” the FTSE - to bet on it retreating in the near-term - while taking up positions to bet on more gains in metal prices.